 Many of the property investors I speak with are often confused about the differences between Line of Credit facilities and Offset Accounts.

-A Line of Credit (often abbreviated to ‘LOC’) is a variable rate loan facility which is secured by a mortgage over a residential or commercial property.
+A Line of Credit (often abbreviated to ‘LOC’) is a variable rate loan facility that is secured by a mortgage over a residential or commercial property.

 Since a line of credit is secured by property, its credit limit can usually be much higher than a limit for a credit card, and the interest rate is generally a great deal lower.

-Interest is payable only on the funds drawn and it is possible with some line of credit products to capitalise the interest.
+Interest is payable only on the funds drawn and it is possible with some line of credit products to capitalize the interest.

 This means that repayments will not be required until the facility has been fully drawn, that is, the balance owing is equal to the approved credit limit.